 Ananya Pandey Says She Would Love To Do A Film Like Zindagi Na Milegi Dobara With Suhana & Shanaya

-In a recent interview, Bollywood actor Ananya Pandey, opened up about her relationship with her father.
-This comes days after her father Chunky Pandey stated in an interview that he was wilder than her daughter.
+In a recent interview, Bollywood actor Ananya Pandey opened up about her relationship with her father.
+This comes days after her father Chunky Pandey stated in an interview that he was wilder than his daughter.

 She said, "I have heard so many crazy stories, people still talk about his New Year parties in the '90s, when guests used to randomly show up.
 I'm really not as wild as him but I would like to carry forward the legacy of his New Year parties."